Too big to fail: Economists

 More than fifty notable economists, financial experts, bankers, finance industry groups, and banks themselves have called for breaking up large banks into smaller institutions.
 (See also Divestment.)

 Some economists such as Paul Krugman hold that bank crises arise from banks being under regulated rather than their size in itself.
 Krugman wrote in January 2010 that it was more important to reduce bank risk taking (leverage) than to break them up.

 Economist Simon Johnson has advocated both increased regulation as well as breaking up the larger banks, not only to protect the financial system but to reduce the political power of the largest banks.

 Government officials

 On March 6, 2013, United States Attorney General Eric Holder told the Senate Judiciary Committee that the Justice Department faces difficulty charging large banks with crimes because of the risk to the economy.
 Four days later, Federal Reserve Bank of Dallas President Richard W. Fisher wrote in advance of a speech to the Conservative Political Action Conference that large banks should be broken up into smaller banks, and both Federal Deposit Insurance and Federal Reserve discount window access should end for large banks.

+Ben Bernanke, the chairman of the Federal Reserve from 2006 to 2014, said more bankers should have gone to jail.